 For decades, studies have shown that women with chronic pain conditions are more likely than men to be wrongly diagnosed with mental health conditions and prescribed psychotropic drugs.
 When men and women offer similar complaints of pain, women are more likely to be prescribed sedatives instead of pain relieving drugs.
 Further, a newly released study on women’s mortality rates after heart attack offers this insight, ‘Most physicians are male, and male physicians appear to have trouble treating female patients’.

 The author of the article argues that the problem rests on the maleness of the medical profession.
 She is correct, but there is so much more to the story.
-While it is true that from the beginning of medicine, women were excluded from not only the practice of medicine, but also in building the current medical knowledge base, and it is true that entire body of knowledge cultivated by female caregivers, midwives and the like, was usurped and essentially dismantled as our current model of medicine took over, medicine itself was never designed to ‘listen’ to or believe patients, male or female.
+While it is true that from the beginning of medicine women were excluded from not only the practice of medicine, but also, in building the current medical knowledge base.
+It is also true that entire body of knowledge cultivated by female caregivers, midwives and the like was usurped and essentially dismantled as our current model of medicine took over, medicine itself was never designed to ‘listen’ to or believe patients, male or female.
 From an article I wrote on the topic several years ago: